Author your identity.

 Call 860-222-2529 today to discuss your treatment needs.

 Therapy can be scary.
-Think about it; you’re probably wrestling with thoughts and fears that you’re not comfortable sharing with anyone in your personal life.
+You’re probably struggling with thoughts and fears that you’re not comfortable sharing with anyone in your personal life.
 And now, you’re thinking about trusting a complete stranger with this information, in the hopes that it will leave you feeling better.
+That can feel terrifying.
 You’re feeling vulnerable, and you’re really hoping that this giant leap of faith is worth it.
 It better be worth it, cause if it’s not, you might not ever try out this therapy thing again.

-It is important for you to know that you matter, and that you deserve to live your life with a clear sense of your identity.
-You need to be connected with a therapist who’s down to earth, warm, and affirming.
+I want you to know that you matter, and that you deserve to live your life with a clear sense of your identity.
+You deserve to live a life that feels authentic to you; whatever that looks like.
+You deserve a therapist who’s down to earth, warm, and affirming.
 Someone who offers a space free of judgment and shame.
 Someone who will treat your hurts, fears and pains with the reverence they deserve, balanced with a touch of humor because, well, laughter heals.

 The approach that I use in my therapy helps people to uncover the relationships between thoughts, emotions, and behaviors in their everyday experiences.
-This awareness helps people create a better sense of themselves, which leads to healing relationships, decreased uncertainty, and increased confidence.
+This awareness helps people to get a better sense of themselves, and how they want to express that.
+This leads to healing relationships, decreased uncertainty, and increased confidence.

-If this sounds like a good fit for you, please call Sarah A. Gilbert at 860-222-2529 to discuss your unique treatment needs.
+If this sounds like a good fit for you, please call me, Sarah A. Gilbert, at 860-222-2529 to discuss your unique treatment needs.

 Individual psychotherapy – Transitions Therapy LLC provides individual therapy for adults.
 For those seeking treatment to focus on issues of gender diversity, Sarah A. Gilbert works with clients ages 16 and up.
 Your treatment is confidential, and individualized to meet your unique goals.
 Clients may use insurance or pay out of pocket for therapy (see Insurance page for more information).